 Dancing to Melody - Poema

-Stepping on the beat and dancing to music are not one and the same thing.
-The former is the basic of musicality, but it is not the most sophisticated.
-Beats are rhythmic stresses that regulate the speed of music.
-They are interrupted and unemotional.
-Stepping on beats is like jumping, the focus is on the accent, and the movement is vertical, sudden, broken and dry.
+Stepping on the beat and dancing to music are not the same thing.
+The former represents the basics of musicality, but it is not the most sophisticated form.
+Beats are rhythmic stresses that dictate the pace of the music.
+They are discrete and unemotional.
+Stepping on beats is akin to jumping, with a focus on the accents; the movement is vertical, sudden, fragmented, and dry.

-The most important thing in dancing is to express the feelings of the music, which lie not in beats but in melody.
-Melody is the sweet, emotional and continuous tone that expresses the sentiment, emotion, beauty and fluidity of music.
-Dancing to melody is like skating, the focus is on the flowing tone, and the movement is horizontal, even-paced, uninterrupted and smooth.
+The most important aspect of dancing is to convey the feelings of the music, which reside not in the beats but in the melody.
+Melody is the sweet, emotional, and continuous tone that captures the sentiment, beauty, and fluidity of music.
+Dancing to melody is like gliding on ice; the focus is on the flowing tone, resulting in movement that is horizontal, smooth, uninterrupted, and even-paced.

-In dancing, we can focus on beats, or we can focus on melody, which leads to different dance styles.
-When we focus on beats, we wait for the beat to come and step on it with force, the movement is interrupted, short and incoherent.
+In dancing, we can choose to focus on beats or melody, each leading to distinct styles of dance.
+When focusing on beats, we wait for the beat to arrive and step on it forcefully, producing movements that are interrupted, brief, and disjointed.
 Here is an example.

-This song, Poema, like most tango songs, is nostalgic and melancholy.
-"Tango is a sad feeling that is danced." - said Enrique Santos Discepoloo.
-The lyrics of the song were written by Eduardo Bianco, who played the first violin in the orchestra of Teatro Apolo in 1927.
-Bianco learned that his wife cheated on him with the pianist of the orchestra and shot his rival to death in a fit of jealousy.
-The lyrics reflected his regret, grief and pain.
-Here is the English translation by Alberto Paz.
+The song Poema, like most tango compositions, is nostalgic and melancholy.
+"Tango is a sad feeling that is danced," said Enrique Santos Discépolo.
+The lyrics were written by Eduardo Bianco, who played first violin in the orchestra of Teatro Apolo in 1927.
+Bianco discovered that his wife had cheated on him with the orchestra's pianist and, in a fit of jealousy, shot his rival to death.
+The lyrics reflect his regret, grief, and pain.
+Below is the English translation by Alberto Paz.

 It was a dream of sweet love,